 - Use licensed attorneys to provide or supervise legal services to callers.

 - Provide legal advice and referral services throughout the State of Illinois.

 In the Telephone Advice and Referral Services category, the IEJF will not make grants to support the client screening and intake systems of individual legal services programs if they do not provide direct service in the form of legal advice, brief services and/or referral.

 (see criteria listed in Overview Section as well)

 Grant applications in the Telephone Advice and Referral Services category will be evaluated based on:

-- Demonstrated need for the proposed services, as reflected in the number of eligible clients in the applicant’s service area; the volume of calls received; and current unmet demand.
+- Demonstrated need for the proposed services, as reflected in the volume of calls received and current unmet demand.

 - Efficient service delivery, which takes into consideration factors such as the relative costs of the applicant’s services; the use of volunteers; the availability of appropriate client self-help materials; and the use of technology to increase client access and streamline case-handling procedures.